yash04747/docs/docs/premium/icon-select.md

 # Icon Select <Badge text="field" type="warn"/>

 The entire purpose of the icon_select field is to reduce your effort as a developer.
-You feed it a web font CSS file via path or URL and it automatically parses the class names.
+You feed it a web font CSS file via path or URL, and it automatically parses the class names.
 Then you specify a font prefix and it auto-appends that as well.
 What you get in the end is a fully functional class that you can use on any field to get the icon you desire.
 Oh, did we mention it auto-enqueues your font file for you as well?   ;)